theweebcoders/CommercialBreaker/README.md

 Due to an error later on for now if you are going to make a cut lineup, you need to uncheck Anime you don't intend to cut.

-Afterwards, this will move your Anime and Bumps to the new folders and then it will move the Anime that will be used by the lineup to it's own folder called "toonami_filtered".
+**Step 2** Click "Move Filtered Shows" (Optional, but highly recommended)

-When this completes, you will get a pop-up window that says "Your Anime is ready to be cut!"
+This will move the shows that will be used by the lineup to it's own folder called "toonami_filtered".
+We do this so you only have to cut the shows that will be used by the lineup.
+This will save you a lot of time.

-**Step 2** Get Plex Timestamps
+**Step 3** Click "Get Plex Timestamps" (Optional, but highly recommended)

 This will get the Plex Timestamps for Intros for all the shows in your Anime Library (The one you selected in Step 1).
 If you don't have Plex Pass or the "Skip Intro" feature enabled, you can skip this step.
 If you do have Plex Pass and the "Skip Intro" feature, we highly recommend you do this step as it serves as a backup for when the black frames and silence detection fails.